SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 Some backpressure is OK, but too much backpressure can lead to the following problems:

-- Increased message latency because data may spend more time waiting in the stream's buffer if there is a lot of backpressure.
+- Increased message latency because data may spend more time waiting in the stream's buffer.
 - It can be exploited by malicious clients to carry out DoS attacks against the server by intentionally filling up the server's memory with spam messages faster than they can be consumed.

 For these reasons, Asyngular exposes a simple API for tracking stream backpressure and it lets you immediately kill streams or groups of streams which are becoming overly congested.
 Asyngular lets you measure the backpressure of individual streams within a socket and also the aggregate backpressure of all streams within the socket.